David Tukhmanov: Later years

 After the disintegration of USSR Tukhmanov emigrated to Germany.
 In 1995 he returned and wrote together with Entin six cycles of songs for children (he also wrote the hymn of children's animated festival «Golden Fish»).
 He wrote cycle Square Windows (based on the poems by Innokenty Annensky) too.
 In 2007 Tukhmanov wrote songs for literary-musical composition, which based on the poems by Alexander Pushkin.
 CD Long Live the Muses! has released in 2009, to 210 years from the birth of Pushkin.

 In 2007 Tukhmanov and Yuri Entin finished their second variant of the musical Evening in Copenhagen (on motives of Nikolai Erdman's play The Mandate).

 Tukhmanov also came back to classical style.
 In 2002 he created the oratorio Legend of Yermak for big chorus, the soloists and an orchestra.
 In the end of 2005 he has finished his creation of an opera Ekaterina the Great.
 Ekaterina the Great (libretto by Yuri Ryashentsev and Galina Polidi) has been directed in the theatre Gelikon Opera under the title Tsaritsa.
 Premiere has taken place in 2009, in Saint Petersburg.

 Tukhmanov wrote triptych for a mezzo-soprano and a piano Dream of Sebastian, or Saint Night (bazed on the poems by Georg Trakl).
 The first performance has taken place in 2007, in Moscow.

 In 1998 Tukhmanov is invited to musical direction of World Olympic Junior Games in Moscow and wrote music to this competitions.
 He did the same in 2002.
 In 2000, when Tukhmanov was 60 years old, he organized jubilee's concert, and he organized author's concert Attraction of Love in 2004.
 In 2010, when Tukhmanov was 70 years old, Igor Krutoy was the producer of jubilee's concert in Jūrmala.
 In the same year Tukhmanov has released solo album Tango of Boris Poplavsky's Dreams.

 In 2009, he created a cycle based on the poems of A. S. Pushkin, which was performed by Oleg Mityaev, Marina Esipenko, and Witold Petrovsky.
 The premiere took place at the "Eldar Cinema Club", and was later presented at the Mikhaylovskoye Museum Reserve and on the stages of the Oktyabrsky Concert Hall and the State Kremlin Palace.

 In 2012 Tukhmanov took part in jubilee's concert of Lev Leshchenko and in a concert DIALOGUES AT WITNESSES with Andrey Maximov.
 Not Formatted David TUKHMANOV.
 In 2013 he has taken part in jubilee's concert of Valeriya.

 On September 18, 2013, Tukhmanov took part in the shooting of TV broadcast Property of the Republic ("DOstoyaniye REspubliki"; Do is a note C on Russian and Re is a note D on Russian), which has been dedicated to his creativity.
 TV broadcast appeared on October 6.
 On the results of voting (by TV spectators and spectators in studio) Victory Day has been recognized as Tukhmanov's best song.

-He currently splits his time between Israel, his wife's country, and Russia.